irfanykywz/irfanykywz.github.io/content/_index.md

 {{< home/about title="Who am I" >}}

-My full name is Muhamad Irfan, and I'm a passionate software engineer and freelance programmer.
-I specialize in creating modern, responsive web, desktop applications and have extensive experience in software development.
+Hi, I'm Muhamad Irfan, a passionate software engineer and freelance programmer.

-With expertise in various programming languages and frameworks, I have developed numerous websites, desktop, managed complex projects, configured servers, and handled diverse IT-related tasks.
-I have contributed to projects for multiple companies, ensuring efficient and effective web, desktop solutions.
+I specialize in crafting modern, responsive web and desktop applications.
+With extensive experience, I've developed numerous solutions, managed complex projects, configured servers, and handled diverse IT tasks for various companies.

-With the skills and knowledge I have gained, I am committed to continuous learning and making meaningful contributions to every project I take on.
+I'm committed to continuous learning and making meaningful contributions to every project.

+I'm actively exploring freelance projects and full-time positions.
+If you're looking for a dedicated software engineer specializing in web and desktop applications, I'd love to hear about your needs.

 {{< /home/about>}}